 Who is the current President of the Commission?
 Do you remember the name of the President of the European Council?

 As you already know, the President of the Commission defines the internal organisation of the College and assigns responsibilities to Commissioners.
 He also represents the Commission at the meetings of the European Council and of the Group of seven leading industrialised countries and Russia (G8), as well as at the major debates of the European Parliament and the Council of Ministers.
-As you can see in the diary of the current President of the European Commission José Barosso (2010-2014), external representation of the Commission and the EU is one of the items on his daily agenda.
 The Lisbon Treaty gives him the power to ask a Commissioner to resign without having to seek the College’s approval.
 As stated on his official website: ‘So, although the work of the Commission is based on the principle of collective responsibility, the President is much more than a first among equals’.

 Note that the Treaty of Lisbon introduced the direct link between the results of the elections to the European Parliament and the choice of candidate for the President of the Commission.
 Do you think this has increased the significance of the European elections?